louislam/Signal-Desktop-Multiple-Portable/README.md

 # Signal-Desktop-Multiple-Portable

-[⚠️Unmaintained: As the upstream keeps changing, it is hard to merge the code]
+[⚠️ Abandoned and Unmaintained: As the upstream keeps changing, it is hard to merge the code]

 <img src=".github/header.jpg" width="100%" />